 - Pick out a water bottle you love and always have it with you.
 Put your water bottle or glass of water in your line of vision.
 Having the constant visual reminder to drink throughout the day can help.
 Go ahead and play around with the sizes too.
 If you’re aiming to get in 64 ounces and your bottle holds 32 ounces, set a goal to be finished with one bottle by noon each day.
 Some bottles even have time indicators to motivate you to get so many ounces in by specific times – whatever works for you!

 - Drink a glass of water after every bathroom break.
 Every time you get up to use the bathroom (or get a snack or stretch for that matter), drink a glass of water.
 Not only is taking frequent breaks throughout the day good for your mental health and posture, but you can use these breaks as a way to nourish your body with more water.

 - Add fruit or water enhancers.
 Ideally, the best beverage is going to be plain ole’ water.
-But if that just isn’t doing it for you, try adding fresh fruit or a water flavor enhancer (typically found in tablet, liquid or powder form).
+But if that just isn’t doing it for you, try adding fresh fruit (like lemon or lime) or a water flavor enhancer (typically found in tablet, liquid or powder form).
 Just be sure it’s five calories or less per serving and read the label to check for caffeine.
 Plain carbonated water also counts towards your daily intake if that’s what you prefer.

 - Drink a glass of water before every meal.
 This rule is often recommended for those watching their weight, especially in helping to decode hunger or avoid overeating.
 It’s common to confuse thirst with hunger, so taking a moment to drink before you eat helps better determine if you really are hungry or if you’re just thirsty.
 Bonus – even if you decide you’re hungry and it’s time to eat, you just snuck in another glass of H20!